My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 The Great Boudha Stupa

-Since we had to stop for lunch, our guide decided to take us to a restaurant at Boudhanath, the location of one of the largest Buddhist stupas in the world and a UNESCO World Heritage Site.
+Since we had to stop for lunch, our guide took us to a restaurant at Boudhanath, the location of one of the largest Buddhist stupas in the world and a UNESCO World Heritage Site.

-The Stupa is a very important shrine for the Tibetan community in Nepal and has become the centre of a thriving town of monasteries, craftsmen, and businesses.
+The Stupa shrine is very important for the Tibetan community in Nepal and has become the center of a thriving town of monasteries, craftsmen, and businesses.

 The April 2015 Nepal earthquake badly damaged the Boudhanath Stupa, severely cracking the spire.
-The entire structure above the dome and the religious relics it contained, had to be removed and reconstructed.
+The entire structure above the dome and the religious relics had to be removed and reconstructed.

 We made our way up four floors to a rooftop restaurant with a panoramic view of the 100-foot dome of the Boudha Stupa and the courtyard below.
-After I had a nice thali for lunch, we descended to the courtyard and spent some time exploring the shrine.
+After I had a nice thali for lunch, we descended to the courtyard and explored the shrine.

 As we entered the courtyard, the soothing chants of the Tibetan mantra “Om Mane Padme Hum” wafted through the air, while a gong sounded solemnly from one of the buildings surrounding the Stupa.